standujar/plugin-composio/README.md

 - Isolated app connections and data per user
 - Required for multi-tenant applications
 - Each user must connect their own apps

+### Toolkit Restrictions

+The plugin supports restricting which toolkits users can access via the `COMPOSIO_ALLOWED_TOOLKITS` setting:

+#### 🔓 **All Toolkits Mode** (default: `COMPOSIO_ALLOWED_TOOLKITS=""`)
+- Users can browse, connect, and disconnect any available toolkit
+- Full access to Composio's entire toolkit catalog
+- Toolkit discovery uses live API calls

+#### 🔒 **Restricted Toolkits Mode** (`COMPOSIO_ALLOWED_TOOLKITS="gmail,slack,github"`)
+- Users can only browse, connect, and disconnect specified toolkits
+- Browsing shows only the allowed toolkits (no API call needed)
+- Connection/disconnection attempts for non-allowed toolkits are blocked
+- Useful for enterprise environments or controlled deployments

 ### Getting Started with Composio